Ageing and sexing details:

 Photo by Marcel Gahbauer,

-case in the photo below.
+the ground.
 Unless both tail and wing criteria

 clearly indicate the same age, robins should be aged AHY in spring.